Have you visited the Simala Church also known as Simala Shrine in Cebu?

 What to Expect at the Simala Church

-Simala Church is a house of worship, so expect a set of rules for visitors/ pilgrims.
+Simala Shrine is a house of worship, so expect a set of rules for visitors/ pilgrims.
 This includes dress code and behaviour among others.

 If like us, you’d like to bring a service vehicle, there are several parking lots available.
 Though there will be applicable fees too.